jukkas/parse-esp-example/README.md

 5. Calls Parse server to set key "online" to value "true"
 6. Creates websocket connection to LiveQuery server and starts listening to changes in "device1" Object
 7. Turns "Lamp" (some GPIO, e.g. LED_BUILTIN) on/off based on values in received change notification
-8. In case value of "online" changes to false, calls Parse server to set key "online" to value "true"
+8. In case value of "online" changes to false, calls Parse server to set key "online" back to value "true"

 You can toggle "light" value (and "online" value) in Parse-server by using the "Parse Dashboard" provided by Parse, or by editing and running simple web-interface located in web-ui folder.